USA/CANADA TOLL FREE 888-505-1050 -

 Tour Highlights

-• Visit the site of the Battle of Hastings, where William the Conqueror defeated King Harold.
+• Visit the site of the Battle of Hastings, where William the Conqueror defeated King Harold in October 1066.
 See Battle Abbey, built by William to celebrate his victory, and an exhibition exploring events leading up to the Battle.
-Tour the Battlefield and listen to a detailed account of the Battle day itself with an exciting audioguide narrative.
+Walk the Battlefield, where King Harold is believed to have been killed.
+Listen to a detailed account of the Battle day itself with an exciting audioguide narrative.
 Enjoy free time exploring the shops and tea rooms in the picturesque market town of Battle.

 • The seaside town of Hastings, to see the remains of William's first English castle.
 Learn about the smugglers who dominated the coastline, visit the Shipwreck Museum or enjoy traditional fish and ships.